Zuotianyi/devops/README.md

 <br>
 <br>

-2. Run the following command to setup Jenkins and Snoarqube
+2. Manually generate Jenkins API token through dashboard and update it in jenkins_config.sh.
+Then run the following command to setup Jenkins and Snoarqube

 ```sh
    chmod +x jenkins_config.sh && ./jenkins_config.sh